 THIS DATE IN HISTORY: Jan.
 24

-Bossy comes into the Islanders' 50th game of the 1980-81 season with 48 goals, and it looks like he might leave with that many when he's kept off the scoresheet for more than 55 minutes.
+Bossy comes into the Islanders' 50th game of the 1980-81 season with 48 goals and it looks like he might leave with that many when he's kept off the scoresheet for more than 55 minutes.
 But with the Islanders on a power play, Bossy gets No. 49 with 4:10 remaining in the third period.
-With the Coliseum crowd in full roar, Bossy catches Richard when he beats Ron Grahame from the lower left circle with 1:29 remaining.
+Encouraged by a roaring Coliseum crowd, Bossy catches Richard, who set the mark in 1944-45, when he beats Ron Grahame from the lower left circle with 1:29 left.

-1986: Five years later, Bossy has a goal and three assists in the Islanders' 7-5 win against the Washington Capitals in Landover, Maryland, to become the 20th player in NHL history to reach 1,000 points.
+Bossy reaches another milestone exactly five years later.
+He scores a goal and has three assists in the Islanders' 7-5 win against the Washington Capitals in Landover, Maryland, to become the 20th player in NHL history to reach 1,000 points.
 The milestone comes in his 656th regular-season game, faster than anyone in NHL history (at the time) except Wayne Gretzky.

-1988: Defenseman Neil Sheehy of the Hartford Whalers becomes the first skater in NHL history to wear No. 0.
+1988: Neil Sheehy, a defenseman with the Hartford Whalers, becomes the first skater in NHL history to wear No. 0.
 Sheehy takes seven minutes in penalties during the Whalers' 2-1 overtime victory against the Detroit Red Wings at the Civic Center.

-2001: Mario Lemieux scores a goal in each period for his 40th NHL hat trick (passing Bossy for second in career hat tricks).
+2001: Mario Lemieux scores a goal in each period for his 40th NHL hat trick (passing Bossy for second place all-time).
 He has all three goals for the Pittsburgh Penguins in a 3-1 victory against Montreal at Mellon Arena.
 Lemieux scores his three goals on three shots.

 2007: The NHL All-Star Game comes to Dallas for the first time.
 A full house at American Airlines Center sees the Western Conference outscore the Eastern Conference 12-9.
-East forward Danny Briere wins the MVP award by scoring one goal and assisting on four others.
-Marty Turco of the hometown Dallas Stars is the winning goaltender.
+East forward Daniel Briere wins the MVP award by scoring one goal and assisting on four others.
+Marty Turco of the hometown Dallas Stars is the winning goalie.

-2014: Eric Nystrom of the Nashville Predators has the biggest night of his NHL career.
+2014: Nashville Predators forward Eric Nystrom has the biggest night of his NHL career.
 Nystrom, who has one goal in his previous 19 games, scores four against his former team, the Calgary Flames, at Scotiabank Saddledome.
 However, the Flames tie the game on late goals by Mikael Backlund and David Jones, then win 5-4 when Sean Monahan scores the deciding goal in the shootout.